sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion.

+<<-1147	Longest Chunked Palindrome Decomposition    		59.1%	Hard
+problem: decompose into parts and the parts form a palindrome pattern.
+greedy: find the shortest prefix = the suffix and do recusion. try to prove the approach is correct.
+->>

 <<-1153	String Transforms Into Another String    		35.9%	Hard
 idea: one by one we map the char in str1 to str2 char's. the mapping cannot change.